mogden16/TradierTDA_Trader/README.md

   1. TDAmeritrades API is buggy at times, and you may lose connection, or not get correct responses after making requests.
   2. Thinkorswim scanners update every 3-5 minutes, and sometimes symbols wont populate at a timely rate.
 I've seen some to where it took 20-30 minutes to finally send an alert.
   3. Gmail servers could go down aswell.
 That has happened in the past, but not very common.
+  4. MongoDB can go down at times and the bot may do unexpected things.
+  5. Discord notifications are often spotty, so the alerts may not come in at times either.
-  4. And depending on who you have hosting your server for the program, that is also subject to go down sometimes, either for maintenance or for other reasons.
+  6. And depending on who you have hosting your server for the program, that is also subject to go down sometimes, either for maintenance or for other reasons.
-  5. As for refreshing the refresh token, I have been running into issues when renewing it.
+  7. As for refreshing the refresh token, I have been running into issues when renewing it.
 The TDA API site says the refresh token will expire after 90 days, but for some reason It won't allow you to always renew it and may give you an "invalid grant" error, so you may have to play around with it or even recreate everything using this [repo](https://github.com/TreyThomas93/TDA-Token).
 Just make sure you set it to existing user in the script so it can update your account.
+  8. Lastly, running the websocket with TD as your broker, will need high supervision.
+The websocket executes the close orders, so if there's an error and the bot stops, the position will never be closed.

 - The program is very indirect, and lots of factors play into how well it performs.
 For the most part, it does a great job.